This information applies to Victoria, for interstate legal information, visit our Legal page

-There are two optional templates available if you wish to use one:
+There are two optional templates available:

 You can use your own format if you prefer, but every plan must cover: